waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # LESSONS LEARNED
+- **Immediate Tool Maintenance:** Tool maintenance is the highest priority and must be performed immediately upon discovering a bug.
+Deferring a fix leads to flawed strategies based on unreliable data and is a critical failure.
 - **Trust the Pathfinder:** If the `advanced_route_planner` returns 'No path found,' I must trust the tool's output and re-evaluate my understanding of the map instead of assuming the tool is broken.
 Ignoring the tool's output is the direct cause of getting stuck in navigational loops.
 - **Challenge Root Assumptions:** When stuck in a puzzle loop, the root assumption is likely flawed.
 I must aggressively re-verify the foundational belief that led to the current strategy, using the `puzzle_solver` agent if necessary.
 - **Use `stun_npc` Proactively:** When a path is repeatedly blocked by a moving NPC, I must use the `stun_npc` tool immediately instead of wasting turns recalculating paths.